harelba/serium/README.md

 lots of stuff to do:
 0. Make it production grade
-1. IDL for case classes will be taken from a protobuf definition or similar.
+1. Make "API" less verbose, perhaps make use of python type hinting
-2. Make "API" less verbose
+2. Generalize serialization to other formats
-3. Generalize serialization to other formats
+3. IDL for case classes will be taken from a protobuf definition or similar.

 ## Installation
 no pip install yet.
 Will be done soon.